“The best way to find out if you can trust somebody is to trust them.”

 Ernest Hemingway

-Maybe it’s actually a clue, a kind of emotional breadcrumb trail leading us toward something deeper: frustration, misalignment, even a subtle but persistent erosion of trust.
+A breadcrumb trail leading to something deeper: frustration, misalignment, even a quiet erosion of trust.

 The question that followed me home